A Bayesian Nonparametric Perspective on Mahalanobis Distance for Out of Distribution Detection: Discussion

-We thank Noah Cowan for his helpful feedback on this manuscript.
-We also thank Jingyang Zhang for his feedback and detailed knowledge of the OpenOOD codebase.
-RWL was supported in part by the National Science Foundation (NSF) under Grant No. 2112562, the U.S. Army Research Laboratory and the U.S. Army Research Office (ARL/ARO) under grant number ARO-W911NF-23-2-0224, and the Department of Defense (DoD) through the National Defense Science \& Engineering Graduate (NDSEG) Fellowship Program.
+We thank Jingyang Zhang for his feedback and detailed knowledge of the OpenOOD codebase.
+RWL was supported in part by the National Science Foundation (NSF) under Grant No. 2112562 to YC, the U.S. Army Research Laboratory and the U.S. Army Research Office (ARL/ARO) under grant number ARO-W911NF-23-2-0224 to YC, and the Department of Defense (DoD) through the National Defense Science \& Engineering Graduate (NDSEG) Fellowship Program.
 SWL was supported in part by fellowships from the Simons Collaboration on the Global Brain, the Alfred P. Sloan Foundation, and the McKnight Foundation.

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the NSF, the ARL/ARO, or the DoD.